geeksammao/ImageLoader/README.md

 #### Caution

 You must call the load method from the UI thread,and the load work is dealed with asynchronously by the loader.

-### PS

-This is a very first version,so the function,expansion and code implemention are quite poor.Decide to use `builder pattern` to implement loader,replace `thread` with `future` and implement custom `thread pool` later.